-My mom was a baby boomer and thought she should marry when you were 19 or 20 so she did, only he was a raging alcoholic and not always a nice guy.
-She gave birth to my sister on April 23rd 1973 and buried her on May 1st 1973. (sorry to spoil your launch day ladies with that anniversary) She gave birth to my awesomeness on September 24th 1974.
-Hold the applause please.
-She divorced icky man sometime around me turning one.
-My memory of that is a little fuzzy.
-Then she truly showed what a bad ass she was!
-She started her own company and supported me and her all by herself hanging wallpaper all while going back to college.
-Yep she was awesome too!
+My mom was a baby boomer.
+She thought women were supposed to get married when they were 19 or 20, so she did, but the man she married was a raging alcoholic.
+She gave birth to my sister on April 23, 1973 and buried her on May 1, 1973.
+(Sorry to spoil your launch day, ladies, with that anniversary.)
+She gave birth to my awesomeness on September 24, 1974 (hold the applause, please!).
+She divorced the icky man sometime around my first birthday.
+Then, she truly showed what a bad ass indie chick she was!
+She started her own company and supported us all by herself, hanging wallpaper while going back to college.
+Yep, she was awesome too!

-Although these were battles, her real battle began when she was 28, she was diagnosed with stage four breast cancer, and given two years, at best, to live.
-She was told to get her affairs in order and find someone to raise me; I was only four.
-I have to say I don’t remember much about this other than she was always tired, and I remember her arms being literally black from the radiation.
-I may have just blocked out all the memories because there are no photos of my mom in this part of my life where the smile on her face looked real.
+Although these were difficult times, her real battle began when she was 28.
+My mom was diagnosed with stage four breast cancer and given two years, at best, to live.
+She was told to get her affairs in order and to find someone to raise me- I was only four.
+I have to say I don’t remember much about this other than that she was always tired, and I remember her arms being literally black from the radiation.
+There are no photos of my mom from this part of her life in which the smile on her face looked real.
 They were always so sad and painful, almost as if just moving a muscle was more painful than she could bear.

 One of those happy memories is her teaching me to sew formal dresses.
-My homecoming dress and a Christmas formal are still emblazed in my memory.
-She had taught me years before to sew and I had been sewing for maybe 7 years, but these two dresses have some special place in my memory and I still have one of them even though it doesn’t even begin to fit me anymore.
+My homecoming dress and my Christmas formal dress are still etched in my memory.
+She taught me years before to sew and I had been sewing for maybe 7 years, but these two dresses have some special place in my memory and I still have one of them even though it doesn’t even begin to fit me anymore.

 My mom only wanted my life to be better than hers, and for the most part it is.
 Of course it isn’t nearly as cool as it would be if she were here.
 She got to see her first granddaughter born who is named after my sister.
 She saw me get married, and I am glad she didn’t see the divorce in person, but she was my angel of strength through it all.
 She was there the day her second granddaughter was born, at least her spirit was.
 I miss her more than I can express, because the English language does not have words that express this loss.
-I never got to say, you were right, I was wrong, sorry for being a tool, and all the other things you call your mom to say after you have kids and realize that your mom wasn’t a complete idiot.
+I never got to say ” you were right,” “I was wrong,” “sorry for being a tool,” and all the other things you call your mom to say after you have kids and realize that your mom wasn’t a complete idiot.